 Salt intake recommendation

-As a result of the high salt intakes around the world the World Health Organization set a worldwide target of 5 g or less of salt (<2000 mg sodium) per day per person in 2003.
-This level of intake was confirmed in 2012 by the World Health Organization.1 Although Canada has a relatively low hypertension rate with only about 20% of adult Canadians with hypertension, Canada has embarked on a sodium reduction strategy and aim to reduce sodium intake to 2300 mg/day by 2016.39 Targets set at the South African Non-Communicable Disease Summit in September 2011 are to reduce the mean population intake of salt to less than 5 g per day by 2020.
-The current South African Hypertension Guidelines recommend a maximum salt intake of 6 g (2400 mg sodium) per day.41 Table II provides an overview of current guidelines on salt or sodium intake around the world.
+As a result of the high salt intakes globally, the WHO has set a worldwide target of 5 g or less of salt (<2000 mg sodium) per day per person in 2003.
+This level of intake was confirmed in 2012 by the WHO.1 Although Canada has a relatively low hypertension rate with only about 20% of adult Canadians with hypertension, Canada has embarked on a sodium reduction strategy with the aim to reduce sodium intake to 2300 mg/day by 2016.46 Targets set at the South African Non-Communicable Disease Summit in September 2011 are to reduce the mean population intake of salt to less than 5 g per day by 2020.
+The current South African Hypertension Guidelines recommend a maximum salt intake of 6 g (2400 mg sodium) per day.48 Table II provides an overview of current guidelines on salt or sodium intake around the world.

 Table II: Salt and sodium intake recommendations for adults